nickyex2/SPM-Role-Portal/BE/README.md

 # Backend

 This is the backend of the project.
-These are several REST API's that are used by the SBRP Portal to communicate with the database.\n
+These are several REST API's that are used by the SBRP Portal to communicate with the database.

 ## Installation
 Pre-requisites: